AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

       - run migrations and seed your db as you would locally
       - type exit to get out of heroku console
   * you can also skip opening up bash and just do this:
-    - `heroku run npm run knex migrage:latest`
+    - `heroku run npm run knex migrate:latest`
     - `heroku run npm run knex seed:run`
   * `heroku config` (to check configuration)
   * `heroku open`